Gary Lineker

 Lineker began his football career at Leicester City in 1978, and finished as the First Division's joint top goalscorer in 1984–85.
-He then moved to league champions Everton where he won both the PFA Players' Player of the Year and FWA Footballer of the Year awards in his debut season, before moving to Spanish giants Barcelona.
-With Barcelona, he won the 1987–88 Copa del Rey and the 1989 European Cup Winners' Cup.
-He joined Tottenham Hotspur in 1989, and won his second FWA Footballer of the Year and won the FA Cup, his first and only major trophy in English football.
+He then moved to league champions Everton, where he won both the PFA Players' Player of the Year and FWA Footballer of the Year awards in his debut season, before moving to Spanish club Barcelona, where he won the 1987–88 Copa del Rey and the 1989 European Cup Winners' Cup.
+He joined Tottenham Hotspur in 1989, and won his second FWA Footballer of the Year and the FA Cup, his only major trophy in English football.
 Lineker's final club was Nagoya Grampus Eight; he retired in 1994 after two seasons at the Japanese side.

-Lineker made his England debut in 1984, earning 80 caps and scoring 48 goals over an eight-year international career.
-He is England's fourth-highest scorer, behind Harry Kane, Wayne Rooney and Bobby Charlton, and his international goals-to-games ratio remains one of the best for the country.
-His six goals in the 1986 FIFA World Cup made him the tournament's top scorer, receiving the Golden Boot.
+Lineker made his England debut in 1984, earning 80 caps and scoring 48 goals over an eight-year international career, which made him England's second-highest goalscorer on his retirement.
+He remains England's fourth-highest scorer, behind Harry Kane, Wayne Rooney and Bobby Charlton, and his goals-to-games ratio remains one of the best for the country.
+His six goals in the 1986 World Cup made him the tournament's top scorer, receiving the Golden Boot, and he came second in the 1986 Ballon d'Or.
 Lineker was again integral to England's progress to the semi-finals of the 1990 World Cup, scoring another four goals.
-He still holds England's record for goals in the FIFA World Cup.
+He still holds England's record for goals in the World Cup.

-Lineker is also the only player to have been the top scorer in England with three clubs: Leicester City, Everton and Tottenham Hotspur.
-Notably, he never received a yellow or red card during his 16-year career.
-As a result, he was honoured in 1990 with the FIFA Fair Play Award.
+Lineker never received a yellow or red card during his career, and he also never won a top-flight league title.
+He was honoured in 1990 with the FIFA Fair Play Award.
 In a senior career which spanned 16 years and 654 competitive games, Lineker scored a total of 331 goals, including 283 goals at club level.
 After his retirement from football he was inducted into the English Football Hall of Fame.
 A keen supporter of Leicester City, he led a consortium in 2002 that invested in his old club, saving it from bankruptcy, and was appointed honorary vice-president.